widgetti/solara/README.md

 ## Can I use Solara in my existing FastAPI/Starlette/Flask server?

 Yes, take a look at the `solara.server.starlette`  and `solara.server.fastapi` and `solara.server.flask` module.
 The usage will change over time, so read the source and be ready to change this in the future.
 We do plan to provide a stable API for this in the future.

+## How to fix: inotify watch limit reached?

+Add the line

+    fs.inotify.max_user_watches=524288

+To your /etc/sysctl.conf file, and run `sudo sysctl -p.`

+Or if you are using visual studio code, please read: https://code.visualstudio.com/docs/setup/linux#_visual-studio-code-is-unable-to-watch-for-file-changes-in-this-large-workspace-error-enospc